 Step 5: Add the 2nd layer of mascara.

 For the second coat of mascara, I switch to a brand with a thinner wand that helps to separate my lashes and coats the sides of each lash a little better (I'm using NYC here).

 You can also add color to the back side of your lashes during this step, if needed.
 I only think that's necessary if you've used a light/glittery eyeshadow and the pigment fell on the backs of your lashes, because a light coat of mascara on the back is good for covering that up.

 This next step is called tightlining and it's when you add liner to the waterline on your upper or lower lids.
 That's the area between the base of your lashes and your actual eyeball (the flat little area where your tears build up before they spill out of your eyes.)

 When you add liner there, it makes the base of your lashes look thicker.
 I tightline the top and bottom waterlines.

 The final step is to add mascara to the bottom lashes.
 I love using The Skinny Mascara from NYX for my bottom lashes, because the wand is really tiny and it allows me to reach each of my lower lashes individually.
 If you have an eyelash comb, brush through lashes to get rid of any stubborn clumps.

 Here's a close-up of the end result!

-I hope my tips help and you agree that it's the best mascara tutorial ever!
+I hope my tips help!
 If you have any questions, just let me know in the comments.
-I have another great tutorial here that teaches how to use lash fibers to add amazing length to your lashes!
-You can see all of my makeup tips by clicking on the beauty tab at the top of the page and please follow our blog with Bloglovin' so you won't miss any posts!
+I have another great tutorial here that teaches how to use lash fibers to add amazing length to your lashes, and you can see all of my makeup tips by clicking on the beauty tab at the top of the page.